 The Company firmly believes that the export market for Canadian wines will return to more normal volumes and growth as the COVID-19 pandemic subsides worldwide.
 Interest in and appreciation of Canadian Icewine and table wines remains high.
-Recent sales to new export markets are encouraging but remain tentative at this point in time.
+The company continues to successfully expand distribution into new jurisdictions including Russia, Finland, USA, Thailand, Singapore, Vietnam and Taiwan.